isomerpages/moe-andersonsec/_special-programme/CCE/Sexuality Education.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand and accept that
+<p>·&nbsp;understand and accept that as we work towards becoming our best
-as we work towards becoming our best self, there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences</p>
+self, there will be times when we make mistakes, and recognise the importance of exercising moral courage in facing up to consequences</p>
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; recognise that there are moral
+<p>· recognise that there are moral and legal consequences of risky sexual
-and legal consequences of risky sexual behaviours, pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
+behaviours, pornography access and acting irresponsibly or maliciously when online (e.g. spreading of online falsehoods, flouting copyright laws, etc.)</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 3 Week 6</p>